HimaMaddala/React-Js/README.md

 This repo consists of important react code snippets and files for open source contribution to ease coding React
 # Fruits list.jsx
+Implements a frontend point using react which is to be implemented by using express in backend as api